Definition:

 Performance materiality (PM)

-- is a quantitative value
+- It is a quantitative value

 - which ensures that the aggregate amount of uncorrected and undetected misstatements